sesam-community/google-bigquery-sink/README.rst

 Environment variables
 ---------------------

-The service takes a single environment variable named ``config``.
+The service takes a single environment variable named ``CONFIG``.
 This should be a string representing a JSON object with the following properties:

 ``google_application_credentials`` - the google credentials to use (service account associated token in json form)